Before we begin our look at waterproof watches for men, let’s visualize.

 Waterproof Watches: A Deep Subject

-So if you want a “waterproof” watch — a watch that you don’t have to worry about getting it wet — just make sure you match your WP (wet propensity) with your W (watch).
+The key for you is to make sure you match your WP (wet propensity) with your W (watch).
 Are you going to be doing any deepwater scuba diving?
 No. So you don’t need a diver’s watch.
 Are you training for Ironman, and you’ll be swimming?
 Yes, so make sure your watch is at least 10 ATM.
 Are you allergic to water?
 Go ahead and forget about the whole waterproof/water resistant thing, get yourself something in Hello Kitty, and get help for that allergy!

 Waterproof Watches: The Movie